insolar/mainnet/README.md

 #### Functional tests

-When the pulse watcher says `INSOLAR STATE: READY`, you can run a series of functional tests in another terminal tab/window.

 The tests include creating user accounts, migrating INS to Mainnet using mockups, exchanging INS for XNS using mockups, transferring XNS mockups between user accounts.

+Lifehack: you can also automatically install, deploy and run functional tests via `make` with the key `functest`:

    ```
    make functest